COP29: What is holding back negotiations so far? – DW – 11/18/2024

 This year's UN climate summit, held in the Azerbaijani capital Baku, arguably didn't get off to a smooth start.

-The absence of leaders from countries including Germany, France and the US drew attention, as did Azerbaijan's president Ilham Aliyev when he used the annual gathering on climate action as a platform to describe oil and gas — key drivers of the climate crisis — as a "gift of God."
+The absence of leaders from countries including Germany, France and the US drew attention, as did Azerbaijani President Ilham Aliyev when he used the annual gathering on climate action as a platform to describe oil and gas — key drivers of the climate crisis — as a "gift of God."

 It is estimated that by the end of the decade developing countries, excluding China, will need $1 trillion a year to help them respond to the climate crisis, according to a study from leading economists published last week.